oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

     ![The Open dialog box is displayed](./images/open-imported-notebook.png " ")

-    If the import is successful, a notification is displayed and the **`ADB Speaks Human`** notebook is displayed in the list of available notebooks.
+    If the import is successful, a notification is displayed and the **`adb-speaks-human-notebook`** notebook is displayed in the list of available notebooks.

     ![The newly imported notebook is displayed.](./images/import-successful.png " ")